rjspencer/docs/theming.md

 	defaults to false

+### Module If Statements
+**if:PositionInModule**
+Checks to see what block is currently being rendered in the listing module.
+The first item in the module is `1` (i.e. it is 1 indexed)

+`gt`

+	check if the position is greater than a certain point

+	accepted values are any integer

+	defaults to none

+`lt`

+	check if the position is less than a certain point

+	accepted values are any integer

+	defaults to none

+`e`

+	check to see if the position is equal to a certain point

+	accepted values are any integer

+	defaults to none

+`multipleOf`

+	check to see if the position is a multiple of a number

+	accepted values are any integer

+	defaults to none

 ## Blocks
 Blocks can best be thought of us the models of the data and must be inside of a `{module}`.
 When inside of a listing `{module}`, a `{block}` will be repeated as many times as necessary depending on the returned data.
 The general syntax for `{block}`s is as follows: